d2tsb/Population/README.md

 ## the AgentCluster:
 It's a container, which represents a point in space, at which 0..N* agents are currently at.
-In a Term UI its state get printed:
+In a Term UI its state gets printed:
 - a more reddish tone indicates that the cluster is visited by a lot of agents.
 - a more greenish tone indicates that the grade is higher